We are here to help...

 -

-Spay and neuter procedures are routine surgical surgeries performed to sterilize pets and prevent unwanted litters.
+Spay and Neuter procedures are routine surgical surgeries performed to sterilize pets and prevent unwanted litters.
 A spay (ovariohysterectomy) removes the ovaries and uterus in female animals, while a neuter (castration) removes the testicles in males.
 These procedures also provide health benefits, such as reducing the risk of certain cancers and helping prevent behavioral issues related to hormones.

 -